How can developing countries confront biopiracy? | DW | 20.06.2022

 A major sticking point now is the use of genetic data in digital form, or digital sequence information (DSI).
 While traditional biopiracy — the illegal use of physical specimens — is protected in some form, a group of mainly African countries has insisted it will only agree to the new global biodiversity framework if it includes a way to fairly share the benefits from the use of DSI.

 "The use of digital resources turns out to be more 'subtle' than in the case of 'classic' biopiracy," said Michele Rivasi, a French member of the European Parliament with the Greens/European Free Alliance.
-She told DW that some researchers are now aiming to collect as many sequences as possible for their "huge databases," to extract any information of interest for their current or future work.
+She told DW that some researchers are now aiming to collect as many sequences as possible for their "huge databases" in order to extract any information of interest for their current or future work.

 At earlier talks in Geneva in March, delegates stressed that Indigenous peoples and local communities should be the primary beneficiaries, due to their crucial role in conservation and sustainability.

-Even though several studies have shown that problems like deforestation in areas managed by Indigenous communities tends to be significantly lower, the protections provided by the Nagoya Protocol haven't been enforced in a significant way over the last eight years.
+Even though several studies have shown how problems like deforestation in areas managed by Indigenous communities tends to be significantly lower, protections provided by the Nagoya Protocol haven't been enforced over the last eight years in any significant way.

 Rivasi, whose work has focused on the rights of Indigenous and local communicates, highlighted the case of French Guiana, where French researchers, based on interviews with Indigenous groups in 2005, identified — and patented — a component in Quassia amara, a traditional medicinal plant with anti-malarial properties.
 Though the IRD research group eventually agreed to share any potential scientific and economic benefits, it still retains the patent granted by the European Patent Agency in 2015, despite an appeal.